 I know this position may be demanding in terms of your time, but not all companies are created equal.
 We have amazing companies like Fancy Hands that allow you to set your own hours.
-To me, virtual assistant jobs are among the best online jobs for college students.
+To me, virtual assistant jobs are among the best online jobs for students.

 You can decide to be complete these virtual assistant tasks in the evenings or early in the morning while other students are asleep.

 Expect to earn $12 or $15 per hour as a beginner, and your work will involve setting appointments, writing articles or blog posts, managing websites or responding to emails.